simoncblyth/opticks/examples/README.rst

    uses the UseSysRap exported library, succeeds to auto-find the dependencies (SysRap) of its direct dependent UseSysRap

+UseOpticksBoost
+   no longer operational exercise for the old variable-centric approach to Boost hookup

 UseBoost
    Attempt to vend a library target that uses Boost::filesystem::